w3c/publ-wg/README.md

 ![W3C Logo](https://www.w3.org/Icons/w3c_home)

-# W3C Publishing Working Group
+# W3C Audiobooks (formerly Publishing) Working Group

 This is the repository for the home page of the W3C Publishing Working Group: